Brucellosis

 What to expect from your doctor

-During the physical exam, your doctor may:
+During the physical exam, your healthcare professional may:

-• Ask you to move your joints, to check for pain and stiffness
+• Ask you to move your joints, to check for pain and stiffness.

-• Check your reflexes and the strength of your muscles
+• Check your reflexes and the strength of your muscles.

-Content From Mayo Clinic Updated: 09/24/2021
+Content From Mayo Clinic Updated: 04/18/2025

-© 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
+© 1998-2025 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use